Data Agent

 Benefits of Vectorization:

-- Higher Relevance: Understands synonyms, industry terms, and context, reducing missed and false detections.
+- Higher relevance: Understands synonyms, industry terms, and context, reducing missed and false detections.

 Note